pdewanat/ECE50024_Kaggle/README.md

 My request is for the teaching team to accept my torch trained results for grading.
 For the sake of fairness to the other students, I do not want my score to be placed on the leaderboard and displacing a lot of students, potentially reducing their grades.
 However, I would like for my grades to be evaulated according to my ranking if I was on the leaderboard.
+I have spent a long time on this project and it would be quite frustrating to not receive the credit, just when I had it figured out and missing the deadline by seconds.
 ################################################################################################